Pricing

 Compaction wheel$50-$100/dayCompact trench backfill from the excavator seat

-Pro tip for Southern Utah projects: A hydraulic thumb should be considered mandatory for excavation work in the St. George area.
-The rocky desert soil produces a constant stream of cobbles and small boulders that a standard bucket cannot efficiently handle.
-The thumb pays for itself in time savings within the first hour.
+Pro tip for Southern Utah: A hydraulic thumb should be considered mandatory in the St. George area.
+Rocky desert soil produces a constant stream of cobbles that a standard bucket cannot efficiently handle.

 4. Delivery Distance